rust-lang/rust/active/0000-trait-based-exception-handling.md

 The most important additions are a postfix `?` operator for propagating "exceptions" and a `try`..`catch` block for catching and handling them.
-By an "exception", we essentially just mean the `Err` variant of a `Result`.
-(See the "Detailed design" section for more precision.)
+By an "exception", for now, we essentially just mean the `Err` variant of a `Result`.

 ## `?` operator